Alcaro/jupyterbookmaker/README.md

 - 'BX.dd-notebookname.ipynb', where 'B' is the upper case letter 'B' and the rest is as above; or
 - 'BX.-notebookname.ipynb', where the symbols are as above.

 The filenames are read as regular expressions and three groups are extracted from them, as separated by the first two dots.
-The first group is essentially for the Chapter and the second group is for the  Section number.
-There are some special cases:
 - When the first group is '00', the notebook appears in the beginning and is not numbered.
-This is useful for the 'Table of Contents', the  'Preface', and the 'Introduction', for instance.
-- When the second group is the empty string '', the section is not numbered.
-This is useful for 'Part', which does not increase the chapter or section numbers.
+It is for the **Front Matter**, e.g *Cover page*, *Copyright page*, *Dedication page*, *Epigraph*, *Table of Contents*, *Foreword*, *Preface*, *Acknowlegdments*, and so on.
+- When the first group is from '10' to '99', it is for the **Body** of the book, with the first group representing the chapter number and the second group, the section number.
+Except when the second group is either the empty string '' or '00', in which cases there is no section number.
+These are useful for defining a *Part* of the book and an introduction to the chapter, respectively.
+Notice that '' comes before '00'.
-- When the first group starts with 'A', it is assumed to be for an Appendix, in which the second letter 'X' is the letter of the Appendix.
+- When the first group starts with 'A', it is assumed to be for an **Appendix**, in which the second letter 'X' is the letter of the Appendix.
+The second group functions as the section of the Appendix, with the same exceptions as above in the cases in which the second group is either '' or '00'.
 - When the first group starts with 'B', the notebook appears at the end and is not numbered.
-This is useful for the 'Bibliography', and 'Index' for instance.
+It is for the non-numbered part of the **Back Matter**, such as  *Endnotes*, *Copyright permissions*, *Glossary*, *Bibliography*, *Index*, and so on.

 The Table of Contents and the navigators follow the lexicographical order, so '' < 'dd' < 'AX' < 'BX', for instance.

+For more information about the structure of a book, see [Parts of a Book Explained: Front Matter, Body, and Back Matter](https://blog.reedsy.com/front-matter-back-matter-book/).

-## Available functions
+## Usage

 The two main functions in this module are
 - 'make_book()': adds the Table of Contents, header, and navigators from the data provided in the arguments.